clubcapra/markhor/README.md

 ```

 This will take the online packages and start the system.
-If ever you want to build the images, you can use the following command:
+If ever you want to build the images, you can use the following commands:

 ```bash